TheMisinformationGame/MisinformationGame/docs/articles/building/index.md

     You: That seems overcomplicated...
 </div>

-Maybe, but let me tell you about all of Google Sheet's quirks and features!
+Maybe, but let me tell you about all of Google Sheets' quirks and features!

 * **_Images in the Config._** Social-media is full of images.
 Therefore, it was crucial that our platform had to support them as well.
 Google Sheets allows users to easily place images right into spreadsheet cells.